 Shiitake are great as well, and can easily be bought dried in Asian stores.
 When I was living in Romania and Serbia, I had access to a huge amount of mushrooms – both fresh and dried – and have successfully made houbový Kuba with oyster, morel, and chanterelles, as well as huge fresh porcini!

 I now have a rather good Polish shop a couple of minutes’ walk from my flat, where I can buy all of these varieties dried.

 The traditional way to make mushroom barley risotto is to soak the dried mushrooms and barley overnight but actually, I’ve found that if I’ve forgotten to do it the evening before, then soaking them in the morning, and leaving them all day is fine.

-Once you’re ready to cook your mushroom and barley risotto, drain the ‘shrooms but keep the soaking water.
+Once you’re ready to cook your risotto, drain the ‘shrooms but keep the soaking water.
 To get every last drop of broth out of them, give them a bit of a gentle squeeze.
 Drain and rinse the barley.
 Discard the soaking water.